kiramishima/crime_in_mexico_analysis/README.md

 - **bigquery**
     - It contains the sql files for creating the external tables and the table with partition and clustering.

 `images` directories only contains images.

+`setup_gcp.md` contains the steps for setup GCP.

 ## Dataset used in the project